-The gospel lesson we are about to read is so important to our faith that it appears in the cycle of readings every year for the Fourth Sunday in Advent.
+The gospel lesson for this Sunday is so important to our faith that it appears in the cycle of readings every year for the Fourth Sunday in Advent.
 The story of Mary’s encounter with the angel Gabriel has captured the imagination of artists and theologians for centuries.
 It’s an amazing story.
 It’s a story filled with mystery.
-You have heard it already, in the annunciation hymn of this morning’s offertory, “To A Maid Engaged to Joseph.”
-Hear it now, as given to us in the gospel of Luke, chapter one, beginning at the 26th verse:
+Continue reading

 “Hey, Mary!
 God thinks you’re great.
 God is with you.”